How to Hire an Engineer in 6 Steps

 Once a hiring decision is made, you can present your chosen candidate with an offer letter that lists the benefits of accepting the position with your company.
 For help with creating an effective offer, please see our guide to offer letters with a free template for you to use.
 Typical offer letters generally include job title, start date, salary, and bonus or commission structure, if applicable.

 You should also include the full job description in the offer letter.
 When the candidate signs off on their ability to perform the job duties, you can hold them accountable if they don’t meet your expectations.
-When your offer letter is ready, send it to the candidate and give them at least a few days to review and send it back.
+When your offer letter is ready, send it to the candidate and give them at least a few days to review it and send it back.
 You can speed the process up by sending the offer letter via an electronic signature platform.

 Once your applicants accept your employment offer, it is a good policy to inform the other candidates that you have decided to go in another direction.